 Traditionally, the Kaffemik is an all-day affair at the home of the host.
 Friends, family, and acquaintances come and go throughout the day, often spending a relatively short time there.
 For our Kaffemik, we will linger a bit longer and have plenty of time to learn about Greenlandic traditions.
 This is the perfect opportunity to get a taste of Greenland’s authentic culture and to ask a real local any questions you may have.

-Please note that only 16 people can join in Thrine's house at one time.
-One excursion will run on 6 June and one will run on 9 June.
-This means a maximum of 32 people can sign up for this excursion, so first come first served!
+Please note that only 16 people can join in Thrine's house at one time so first come first served!

 Duration: 2 hours